raghavTinker/discord-music-bot/README.md

 ## Container Usage
 https://hub.docker.com/repository/docker/raghavtinker/discordmusicbot<br>

-### Limitations:
+### Features:
-a) It can't play single tracks from spotify<br>
-b)Can play playlists from spotify and youtube c)Can play single tracks from youtube urls d)You can also simply put the song name to play it via youtube e)Do note: Playlists in Spotify arent streamed from it.
+a)Can play playlists from spotify and youtube b)Can play single tracks from youtube urls and spotify urls d)You can also simply put the song name to play it via youtube e)Do note: Playlists in Spotify arent streamed from it.
 Rather they are used to create a youtube playlist which is streamed